Where does your state rank?

 Life is stressful!
 When times are tough, your body makes that infamous stress hormone cortisol.
 Left unmanaged, it can lead to long-term inflammation and an array of health issues that impact your sleep, your mood, even your immune health.
 A healthy diet—along with regular exercise and rest—can help you keep these effects in check.
 This includes certain foods that promote a healthy inflammatory response: Berries, salmon and avocado (yes, please!) can help keep cortisol levels under control.

-Maybe they’re the happiest because they’re the most active, or maybe they’re the most active because they’re the happiest, but in Washington D.C., more than 30% of respondents say they exercise at least 3 times a week.
-The runners up in this category might also surprise you: New Hampshire (28.4%) and Nebraska (27.6%) round out the top three.
+Maybe it’s their Live Free or Die ethos—or maybe it’s their year-round access to the great outdoors—but in New Hampshire, 28.4% of respondents say they exercise at least 3 times a week.
+The runners up in this category might also surprise you: Nebraska (27.6%) and Colorado (26.2%) round out the top three.

 Least active states